scikit-hep/awkward/docs-sphinx/reference/ak.forms.NumpyForm.rst

 ak.forms.NumpyForm
 ------------------

-The form of a :class:`ak.layout.NumpyArray`, which has :doc:`ak.types.PrimitiveType`, possibly wrapped in one or more layers of :doc:`ak.types.RegularType`.
+The form of a :class:`ak.layout.NumpyArray`, which has :class:`ak.types.PrimitiveType`, possibly wrapped in one or more layers of :class:`ak.types.RegularType`.

 In addition to the properties and methods described in :class:`ak.forms.Form`, this has the following.